-The Windows clock, as you know, is at the bottom right of your desktop and pops up time and date information when you click on it.
+The Windows clock, as you know, is at the bottom right of your desktop and pops up time and date information when you right-click on it.

-Apart from Window’s server (time.windows.com), you can use any one of the servers maintained by NIST to get the time and date.
-To change the time server setting, click on Start button and type change time zone in the search box.
-Click on result.
+Apart from Windows time service (time.windows.com), you can also use any one of the time servers, maintained by the NIST, to get the accurate time and date.
+To change the time server setting, click on the Start button, type change time zone in the search box and click on result.

 The Date and Time window will pop up.
 You can then see the current time zone.
 The default Time zone is based on the location of your IP address.
 If you travel frequently from one country to another, it is advised to either use Windows additional clock setting or change the time zone according to location.

 Go to the Internet time tab.
 Here, you will see the time synchronization settings.
 It displays the information about the last time synchronization and when the next resync will happen.Note

 To change the current time server, click on Change settings button.
 (In the screenshot below, the computer is set to automatically synchronize with time.nist.gov.
 I applied this setting before writing the article.
 In your computer, the current time server should be time.windows.com).